How to Conduct a Panel Interview: 7 Steps for Success

 Step 3: Schedule the Panel Interview

 Since panel interviews involve multiple people and, therefore, multiple schedules, there must be an effort to synchronize calendars.
-Determine the dates and times that work best for your team members, and then communicate the open schedules to the candidate for them to choose from.
+Determine the best dates and times for your team members, and then allow the candidate to choose from the options.
 This will ensure that at least one timeframe will work for everyone.

-Once you have determined an appropriate time for the group panel interview, create a calendar invite that includes all panelists and the candidate.
+Once you have determined an appropriate time for the interview, create a calendar invite that includes all panelists and the candidate.
 Remember to provide directions to your office or a link to the virtual meeting.
-Ensure that everyone has properly working meeting links prior to the interview.
+Ensure that everyone has properly working meeting links before the interview.

 If you are conducting the interview virtually, consider a video call.
 Video calls are preferred to conference calls because they allow for a more personal and interactive experience.